How to travel cheap and handle problems

 How to travel with cheap data

-One key point on how to travel cheap is how to keep smartphone costs down, and general electronic communication costs reasonable.
+One key point on how to travel cheap is how to stay connected without spending a ton of money.

 How to solve the connectivity problem